 to Dayton, finish the planes they had begun, and come back to Europe to

 fly in the spring.
-On November 11, Wilbur and Charley Taylor left for
+On November 11, Orville and Charley Taylor left for

 home.
-Orville stayed a few more weeks to tie up loose ends and to line up
+Wilbur stayed a few more weeks to tie up loose ends and to line up

 some suppliers of materials they would need, then he too sailed for